 - 2 tablespoons extra virgin olive oil plus 1 teaspoon

-- 1 lb cremini mushrooms, cleaned and halved, quartered if large
+- 1 lb cremini mushrooms, quartered

-- grated zest and juice of 1 lemon
+- Grated zest and juice of 1 lemon

-- 1 medium red onion, thinly sliced
+- 1 medium red onion, peeled and thinly sliced

-- 2 yellow bell peppers, thinly sliced
+- 2 yellow bell peppers, stemmed, seeded and thinly sliced

-- 8 cups spinach leaves
+- 8 cups spinach

 - Salt to taste